Walachul/SilvaPermaculture/README.md

     iii.
 Click "Edit" button and verify that it access the "Edit" page. iv.
 If no update is required, click the button "No update?
 Go back to plant" and verify that it navigates to the plant wanted to be edited.
     v.
-Try to submit the empty form and verify that an error message from Flask forms appears with the required input. vi.
-Try to submit the form only with one valid of the required inputs (the first 4) and verify that a relevant warning message appears. vii.
-Try to submit the form only with one valid of the required inputs (the first 4) and verify that a relevant warning message appears. viii.
+Try to submit the empty form and verify that an error message from Flask forms appears with the required input. vi.Try to submit the form only with one valid of the required inputs (the first 4) and verify that a relevant warning message appears. vii.Try to submit the form only with one valid of the required inputs (the first 4) and verify that a relevant warning message appears. viii.
 Try to submit the form only with two valid of the required inputs(the first 4) and verify that a relevant warning message appears. ix.
 Try to submit the form only with three valid of the required inputs(the first 4) and verify that a relevant warning message appears.
     x.
-Try to submit the form with the required inputs valid, but with the botanical name input already existing in the database and verify that a relevant warning message appears. xi.
-Try to submit the form with all the required inputs valid and with a .txt file upload for the plant's image and verify that a relevant warning message appears. xii. x.
-Try to submit the edit plant form with all inputs valid and changed from previous ones and verify that a successful update plant message appears and redirects the user to that particular plant page.
+Try to submit the form with all the required inputs valid and with a .txt file upload for the plant's image and verify that a relevant warning message appears.(Applicaton only allows extensions jpg and png) xi.Try to submit the edit plant form with all inputs valid and changed from previous ones and verify that a successful update plant message appears and redirects the user to that particular plant page.

 ##### 7. Delete a plant